Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ---
 ## Plan the Unplanned
-- add refactoring, new tasks to the big board
+- add any changes (refactoring, new tasks, etc.) to the big board
 - estimate, assign, work on them

 **Don't count only programming time!** All work should be included in your burn-down.
 Remember to plan for: